-- After the coals have completely cooled, remove all old brick and ash from unit and vacuum firebox. - Remove new brick set from box and lay out to the diagram shown in the instructions that come with the brick set or refer to the diagram on the service parts list at the end of this manual. - 3.
+- After the coals have completely cooled, remove all old brick and ash from unit and vacuum firebox. - Remove new brick set from box and lay out to the diagram shown in the instructions that come with the replacement brick set. - 3.
 Lay bottom bricks in unit. - 4.
-Install rear bricks on the top of the bottom bricks.
-Slide top of bricks under clip on back of firebox wall and push bottom of bricks back. - 5.
-Install side bricks.
+Install rear bricks on the top of the bottom bricks. - Install side bricks.
 Slide top of brick under clips on side of firebox and push the bottom of the brick until it is flush with the side of the unit.